asher-lab/DevOps-Roadmap-Kit/Nexus: Artifact Repository Manager/README.md

 ```
 # Working with Nexus Repository
  Nexus is  an artificat repository manager where you can host your repositories internally on to your system.
-Use cases are:
+Use cases are:<br>
  <br> 1.
 Save bandwidth.
 When developers are downloading packages, saving the repo once on the system can save egress (outbound traffic) cost.
  <br> 2.
 Centralize team version control.
 When multiple teams are working on a single project, then it is useful to have a single endpoint where they can make a pull/wget/curl requests so that the application and packages and dependencies they are working with are all the same.
 This is very effective in saving time and promotes common language.
 <br>
 Below are the types under Nexus Repository Manager
- ### Repository Types:
+ ### Repository Types:<br>
- - Proxy, as a remote proxy when conditions are met, this works by having a scheduled job when downloading the latest version or manually.
+ - Proxy, as a remote proxy when conditions are met, this works by having a scheduled job when downloading the latest version or manually. <br>
  - Host, this hosted all repository internally.
 This works best for proprietary licenses and products.
-Hosting repositories not available for public.
+Hosting repositories not available for public.<br>
  - Group.
 You can combine multiple repository sources into a single repository with the same format.
-Provided that they are all both from maaven, pypi, etc. Best for having a single endpoint that your developers can talk to.
+Provided that they are all both from maaven, pypi, etc. Best for having a single endpoint that your developers can talk to.<br>

  # Deploying/Publishing an artifact into Nexus Repo (Maven, Gradle, etc)
-Best practice is to create a user which has sufficient privileges:
+Best practice is to create a user which has sufficient privileges:<br>
 ### Always remember the least privilege principle.
 1. Create a user with least privilege role.
 2. Edit the build.gradle file to set up authentication and enpoint to Nexus